Seif-Abaza/GetPersonalInformation/README.md

 # GetPersonalInformation

 This is Python script ( My first script )
-Help in gathering information about the people ..
+Help in gathering information about the people through the phone number or e-mail ..
 I am trying to develop and depend on many sources on the Internet, but initially works well

-Это Python скрипт (Мой первый сценарий)
-Помощь в сборе информации о людях ..
-Я пытаюсь разработать и зависят от многих источников в Интернете, но изначально работает хорошо

 for more help please write to me in abazuos@gmail.com